 This Sweet Potato Chocolate Marble Cake swirls spiced moist sweet potato cake batter with decadent chocolate batter then bakes to perfection and is topped with a homemade chocolate ganache and salt!
 This buttery pound cake is destined to steal the show at any dinner or holiday table!
-If you love this, you will love this Sweet Potato Cake, Red Velvet Marble Cake and Chocolate Pound Cake recipe.

 Around these parts (and by that I mean the internet), I’m known as the pound cake queen!
 Grandbaby Cakes started with just a few simple Bundt cake recipes that took off.
 Even today, those recipes have a special place in my heart and my belly.

 I just love how simple a pound cake can be without sacrificing flavor.
 Today’s recipe is no exception to that!
 Sweet Potato Chocolate Marble Pound Cake is both a novice and professional baker’s dream.
 Because pound cake batter is so forgiving, this is a great dessert for easy entertaining or late-night sweet tooth satisfaction.